tullhao/CS2GSI-HA-LOCAL/README.md

 CONTROL YOUR RGB LED'S WITH CS2 Game states.   äääCtiOn

-FANS, GPU, KEYBOARD, MAINBOARD, MOUSE RGB'S ETC.
+FANS, GPU, KEYBOARD, MAINBOARD, MOUSE RGB'S OR LIGHTS FROM YOUR HOME :)

+Perfect for lan parties or for hardcore flex

 # CS2GSI-HA-LOCAL v0.3.15 Uses VALVE official GSI